-- 1. In the Indicators panel, Events List, or the Nodal Graph, hover over any underlined entity to access a context tooltip. - 2.
-In the ACTIONS section of the tooltip, select Pivot to Endpoint Thick Client.
+- 1. In the Indicators panel, Events List, or the Nodal Graph, hover over any underlined entity to access a context tooltip. - In the context tooltip panel, select Pivot to Endpoint Thick Client.
 The NetWitness Endpoint thick client application opens outside of your web browser.